UzorNwokeaka/Heart-Disease-Prediction/README.md

 **Objective:**

-Build a heart disease prediction machine learning model which accurately predicts the likelihood of a person having a heart disease based on certain features.
+Build a heart disease prediction machine learning model which accurately predicts the likelihood of a person having a heart disease based on certain features

 **Data Dictionary:**